Large 3D printer under $1000: buying guide and selection

 If you’re looking for a 3D printer in the $200 to $300 range, you’re typically limited to one style of printer.
 When it comes to large 3D printers under $1000, there are three main styles to choose from: Cartesian, Delta, or CoreXY 3D printers.

-- Cartesian (Prusa i3 type) – These machines are the most common, popular, and easy to alter.
+• Cartesian (Prusa i3 type) – These machines are the most common, popular, and easy to alter.
 In this price range, they also tend to be the ones that offer the biggest volumes.
-The print head moves up and down, and from right to left, while the build bed goes forwards and backwards.
+The print head moves up and down, and from right to left, while the build bed goes forwards and backward.

-- Delta – This triangular type of 3D printer provides a cylindrical build volume, and are therefore taller than they are wide.
+• Delta – This triangular type of 3D printer provides a cylindrical build volume, and is, therefore, taller than they are wide.
 The print head has more freedom to move as it is mounted at the center of three “arms”.
 The print bed stays in place, which eliminates wobbling issues that you can potentially find on an i3-type printer.

 Types of big FFF 3D printers, from left to right: cartesian (Prusa i3 type), CoreXY, and delta.